sourcemeta/registry/docs/index.md

 and airgapped environments where every dependency creates security and operational risk.

-**Source-available**: The Registry is source-available (though not open-source) on [GitHub](https://github.com/sourcemeta/registry), providing complete code transparency for security audits, compliance reviews, internal assessments, and modification.
+**Source-available**: Sourcemeta One is source-available (though not open-source) on [GitHub](https://github.com/sourcemeta/one), providing complete code transparency for security audits, compliance reviews, internal assessments, and modification.
 Enterprises can examine every line of code, eliminating black-box concerns and ensuring no vendor lock-in.
-If Sourcemeta would ever cease operations, you retain full access to continue running and maintaining your Registry instances.
+If Sourcemeta would ever cease operations, you retain full access to continue running and maintaining your instances.

 **Expert commercial support & training**: [Commercial Licenses](./commercial.md) give you access to world-class JSON Schema expertise